Rape of Belgium: Historical studies

 Recent studies conducted by Ulrich Keller have put the reasoning of Horne and Kramer into question.
 Keller claims that the reason for the brutal German behavior in the first few months of the invasion was due to the existence of a substantial Belgian partisan movement.
 He claims the organized resistance was led by the Garde Civique.
-As evidence he points to German medical records which show a substantial number of German soldiers wounded by shotguns which were neither in use by the Germans nor by French nor Belgian rearguard units, as well as testimony from German soldiers and regimental war diaries.
+As evidence he points to German medical records which show a substantial number of German soldiers wounded by shotguns (Note: This had been previously observed in Read (1941) pp. 94, giving the number of shotgun wounds according to German sources as 108.) which were neither in use by the Germans nor by French nor Belgian rearguard units, as well as testimony from German soldiers and regimental war diaries.

 Keller's claims have led to an argument among historians which led to a conference being held in 2017 in which his claims met with a mixed response.
 While the evidence provided by Keller may hint at a more than merely sporadic resistance by irregular Belgian fighters, historians criticised his selection of sources and argued the need for additional research, particularly on the Belgian role in 1914 and the key question how widespread the irregular resistance had been, to make his case.

 Further critique was subsequently published by Horne and Kramer.
 A more ambivalent review was written by Markus Pöhlmann, who critiques both Horne and Kramer, and Keller for being overly one-sided in their use of and trust in sources.
 (Belgian civilians in the former case, German military sources in the latter).
 Pöhlmann writes that Keller misunderstood the Belgian military disposition at the start of WWI in his conclusion of organised resistance, arguing that widespread spontaneous civilian involvement (and German confusion regarding actions taken by Belgian or French military units) was more likely, and that Keller was overly zealous in downplaying the scale of German atrocities.
 However, he states that the key argument from Horne and Kramer, that German fear was an irrational leftover from the Franco-Prussian war, was unconvincing.
 German military order did collapse in an unprecedented way, but this was influenced by the stress of their experiences with a hostile Belgian population.
 Outside Germany, the majority of international scholars reject Keller's work due to his "uncritical and selective" use of sources.